pwncollege/computing-101/memory/mem-load/DESCRIPTION.md

 +────────────────────+
 ```

-To access the memory contents at memory address 31337, you would can do:
+To access the memory contents at memory address 31337, you can do:

 ```assembly
 mov rdi, [31337]